CSP02/Toggler/README.md

 <b> toClass: </b>

-New class name you want to change of the given element.
+New class name to the given element.

 <b> Note: Remember all the arguments are strings.</b>